 I. ASSOCIATION BUSINESS

 The District agrees to release the Association President from regular duties without loss of salary for the equivalent of two days per month on a schedule that is mutually agreeable to the District and the Association.
+Upon request of the Association, other Association Officers may be granted access to this leave, with the approval of the District.
+The District’s approval shall not be unreasonably withheld.
 The cost of a substitute will be shared by the Association and the District.
 This release time shall be for the purpose of contract administration and maintenance, including handling grievances and negotiations related duties.
 The District will provide a convenient office space, phone accessibility, and mail pickup and delivery during scheduled office hours for the Association President.
 The District will provide office space in either the Washington service center or the President's closest service center with a phone and mail pickup and delivery during scheduled office hours.

 Article 6 – Working Conditions